TheQueenIsDead/gophormula/README.md

 ## Roadmap

  - [ ] Locate and parse historic data streams
+   - [ ] Implement custom json unmarshalling for structs with dynamic tags (Ie, keyed by driver number)
  - [ ] Create a SignalR server to stream historic data
  - [ ] Create a SignalR client to receive historic data
  - [ ] Locate and parse the race calendar to determine the next race